yunwei37/nginx-lua-ebpf-toolkit/README.md

 - support `luajit 32/luajit 64`
 - working well on new kernel(>=5.13)
 - faster speed
-- run only small binary without any dependencies
+- run only a small binary without any dependencies

+> Note:
+> - for the ebpf verifier instructions limit in kernel, the stack-trace deepth is limited to top 15 in lua.
+If you need to trace deeper, you need to use systemtap instead.
+> - this project is not finished yet, and some errors may occurred.

-## probe nginx lua
+## probe lua stack in nginx

 see: bpftools/profile_nginx_lua/profile.bpf.c